fhinzen/fhinzen.github.io/_pages/02_research.md

 <b>Nonbank Market Power in Leveraged Lending</b><br>
 <a href='/JMP_Hinzen_NonbankMarketPower.pdf'><u>Draft</u></a>

-<p align="justify"><em>Abstract:</em> Banks rely on loan sales to nonbank investors to finance lending to risky borrowers.
-Among those investors, collateralized loan obligations (CLOs) provide the bulk of funds.
-I show that CLOs have market power during origination that leads banks to accept higher spreads for their borrowers.
-To identify the effects of market power, I employ variation in CLO managers’ loan portfolios stemming from mergers.
-To this end, I provide evidence that CLO liabilities are the main merger determinants.
-CLO market power is a result of switching costs faced by the arranging bank as evident by a high degree of persistence in firm-nonbank funding.
-This persistence exists even absent firm-bank relationships.
-Rather, switching costs arise as a result of information asymmetries across CLO managers that the bank is unable to resolve.</p>
+<p align="justify"><em>Abstract:</em> Banks finance their lending to risky firms by selling these loans to nonbank financial institutions.
+Among these nonbanks, collateralized loan obligations (CLOs) provide the bulk of funds.
+I show that CLO managers have market power, which enables them to extract lender-friendly loan terms.
+Their market power results from switching costs faced by the bank.
+One source of switching costs is information asymmetries across CLO managers that arise during underwriting.
+To identify my results, I construct a new instrument using novel data on mergers in the CLO industry.
+I provide the first analysis of these mergers and their determinants.</p>
 <br>
 <br>
 <br>